LukeLikesDirt/AusMycobiome/README.md

 **03.Chimera_detection.sh** performs two main tasks:
 1. De novo chimera detection with VSEARCH
 2. Reference-based chimera detection with VSEARCH *Note:* There are two distinct output from this and subsequent steps: (1) an `ASVs` and `OTUs` output.
 The `ASVs` are have ASVs that are clustered after taxonomic assignment using a taxonomically informed dynamic clustering approach and the `OTUs are clustered in this step at 97% similarity using an abundance-based centroid approach in VSEARCH.
-The main data output from this project uses the dynamic clusters. (ie.e the ASV files from this step) and the OTU files are intended for comparative analyses between the conventional 97% OTU approach and the dynamic clustering approach we chose to use.
+The main data output from this project uses the dynamic clusters. (i.e. the ASV files from this step) and the OTU files are intended for comparative analyses between the conventional 97% OTU approach and the dynamic clustering approach we chose to use.

 **04.Abundance_filter_OTUs**
 1. Sample-wise abundance filter of OTUs in each sample based on relative abundance <0.1% of the total sequence count per sample